port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/advanced-form-configurations.md

 ![Cluster And Namespace Action](../../../static/img/software-catalog/blueprint/clusterNamespaceActionSmallerExample.png)

-:point_up: The user will be required to choose a cluster, then a namespace from the selected cluster. :point_up:
+:point_up: The user will be required to choose a cluster, and then the namespace input list will be populated with cluster entities related to the chosen cluster. :point_up:

 ### Filter the dropdown's available options based on properties of the user that executes the action